TeYuanLiu/teyuanliu.github.io/content/blog/go.md

 A `for` loop has 3 components separated by semicolons.
 1. An initial statement is executed before the first iteration.
 1. A condition expression is evaluated before every iteration.
-1. An post statement is executed at the end of every iteration.
+1. A post statement is executed at the end of every iteration.

 ```go
 for i := 0; i < 10; i++ {